 Book to Action 2021 Timeline

 Flexibility and collaboration are key concepts in FY2020/2021.
-Below is a tentative timeline.
+Below is the Book to Action 2021 timeline.

 - Planning Survey Open – Mid-August 2020 through September 8, 2020